Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   shoptax {$} - Set taxes collected from each resident daily, per shopplot that they own.
         -   embassyprice {$} - Sets default cost of a embassy plot for the town.
         -   embassytax {$} - Set taxes collected from each resident daily, per embassy plot that they own.
+        -   title {name} {titlegoeshere} - Mayor command to add a Title to a member of the town.
+        -   surname {name} {surnamegoeshere} - Mayor command to add a Suffix to a member of the town.

     -   toggle
         -   explosion - Turn on/off explosions in town.
         -   fire - Turn on/off firespread in town.